ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Children of a coroutine

-Launching [Job]'s from [coroutineContext][CoroutineScope.coroutineContext] have parent-_child_ relationship, so cancelling the parent recursively cancels its children.
+* Launching [Job]'s from [coroutineContext][CoroutineScope.coroutineContext] have a parent-_child_ relationship.
+* Cancelling the parent recursively cancels its children.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {